 The dishwasher safe KitchenAid mixer bowls

-This means, if you have purchased a stand mixer recently, you probably have dishware-safe accessories.
+This means, if you have purchased a stand mixer recently, you probably have a dishware-safe mixing bowl.
 You can put your mixing bowls and (most) attachments into the dishwasher for cleaning and drying without any nasty repercussions.
-That said, there are a couple of aluminum-based attachments (particularly wire whisks) that you still have to wash by hand.
+However, there are a couple of aluminum-based attachments (particularly the wire whisks) that you still have to wash by hand, or you will risk oxidizing your attachments.

 KitchenAid mixing bowls 101